... Skip to main content

 How to Successfully Defend a Domestic Abuse Charge in Toronto, Ontario

-In most domestic assault cases, the police and Crown prosecutors will apply a rigorous zero-tolerance policy, regardless of whether or not the complainant wishes to see the case prosecuted in court.
-Canada’s assault laws have also been recently modified to ensure that domestic assault charges are dealt with more strictly at both the bail and sentencing stages.
+Canada's assault laws have also been recently modified to ensure that domestic assault charges are dealt with more strictly at both the bail and sentencing stages.

 Choosing the Right Lawyer to Defend You

 Read below for additional legal information about how to defend a domestic assault charge.
 Those looking for advice on domestic assault, spousal assault, intimate partner violence or domestic abuse charges should call Daniel Brown Law for an immediate consultation at (416) 297-7200.
 We are available 24 hours a day to help.
-To learn more about defending other types of non-domestic assault charges, you can read our article on defending assault charges.

 Frequently Asked Questions About Domestic Assault Charges: